VDAWorld: World Modelling via VLM-Directed Abstraction and Simulation: VDAWorld: VLM-Directed Abstraction and Simulation

-The input to \methodname{} is a pair consisting of a single image and a text prompt that describes the scene.
+The input to \methodname{} is a pair consisting of a single image of a scene and a text prompt that describes the scene.
 The goal of \methodname{} is to convert this static input into a dynamic, interactive world model.
-This process is orchestrated by a central Vision-Language Model (VLM), which generates a complete ``world program'' in Python ready for execution.
-This program consists of three key components: (1) \emph{A Grounded Abstract Representation}: The VLM selects from a suite of vision tools to construct a 2D or 3D model of the scene, optimized for simulation, (2) \emph{Inferred Latent Dynamics}: It predicts the most likely implicit action from the visual and textual cues, which serves as the initial condition for the simulation, (3) \emph{A Selected Simulator}: It determines the most compatible simulation engine (e.g., rigid body, fluid, logic) to simulate the scene's dynamics.
-Once generated, this world program is executed to predict a plausible future.
-Because the program describes an explicit and structured world, it can also be modified with novel user-defined interventions to imagine diverse futures.
+This process is orchestrated by a central Vision-Language Model (VLM), which acts as an inverse dynamics model to generate a ``world program'' in Python.
+This generated output captures three key components: (1) \emph{A Grounded Abstract Representation}: The VLM selects from a suite of vision tools and writes a program to construct a 2D or 3D model of the scene, optimized for simulation, (2) \emph{Inferred Action Dynamics}: It predicts the most likely abstract action (e.g., an impulse, velocity, or transformation) from the visual and textual cues, which drives the simulation, (3) \emph{A Simulator Program}: It determines the most compatible simulation method (e.g., rigid body, fluid, logic) to progress the scene's dynamics forward in time.
+Once generated, this world program is executed with the inferred action to predict a plausible future.
+Because the system cleanly factors the explicit structured world and its action parameterization, both can be modified with novel user-defined interventions to imagine diverse futures.